cj-mills/christianjmills/_posts/2022-5-28-Fastai-to-Unity-Tutorial-1.md

 The Unity project will take input from a webcam, and most webcams don't have a square aspect ratio like the training samples.
 We will need to account for this to get more accurate predictions.

-We can train with a square aspect ratio and crop the webcam input in Unity, but that might make the user feel cramped when using the application.
+We can train with a square aspect ratio and crop the webcam input in Unity, but that might make users feel cramped when using the application.

 Alternatively, we can expand the training images to a more typical aspect ratio like 4:3 or 16:9.
 This approach will allow us to use the entire webcam input, so we'll go with this one.